vuminhkh0a/Sentiment-Analysis-by-LSTM/README.md

 # Sentiment Analysis with LSTM (PyTorch)

-This project performs binary sentiment classification on tweets using an LSTM-based neural network implemented in PyTorch.
+## Purpose

+This is my first project to learn about NLP by using LSTM networks.

 ## Objective

-To classify tweets as either positive or negative using deep learning techniques and apply standard natural language processing (NLP) steps, including tokenization, vocabulary building, and sequence padding.
+To classify tweets as either positive or negative.

 ## Dataset

 - Dataset: Sentiment140 (160,000 labeled tweets)
-- Labels: `0` (Negative), `4` (Positive), mapped to `0` and `1`
+- Labels: `0` (Negative), `4` (Positive)

 ## Preprocessing

 - Lowercasing, removing URLs, mentions, and non-alphanumeric characters using regex